Berkshire trims Apple stake, adds Suncor and Red Hat, exits Oracle

-(Reuters) - Warren Buffett’s Berkshire Hathaway Inc said it trimmed its stake in iPhone maker Apple Inc, its largest stock investment, and added positions in Canada’s Suncor Energy Inc and software company Red Hat Inc.
+(Reuters) - Warren Buffett’s Berkshire Hathaway Inc said it has trimmed its stake in iPhone maker Apple Inc, though none of the selling was Buffett’s, and added positions in Canada’s Suncor Energy Inc and software company Red Hat Inc.

-Berkshire also appeared to have shed a $2.13 billion stake in database software company Oracle Corp after having first disclosed it only in November.
-It is rare for Berkshire, which has owned some stocks for decades, to reverse an investment decision quickly.
+Berkshire also appeared to have shed a $2.13 billion stake in database software company Oracle Corp after having first disclosed it in November.
+It is rare for Berkshire, which owns some stocks for decades, to unwind an investment so fast.

 The changes were disclosed in a Thursday regulatory filing detailing Berkshire’s U.S.-listed stock portfolio as of Dec.
-31, which shrank $38 billion in the quarter to $183.1 billion amid a broad-based selloff in stocks.
+31, which shrank $38 billion in the quarter to $183.1 billion amid a broad selloff in stocks.

-The decline will likely punish Berkshire’s reported net income, though not operating results, when the company reports fourth-quarter and year-end results, expected on Feb.
+A recent change in accounting rules means that decline will likely punish Berkshire’s reported net income, though not operating profit, when the Omaha, Nebraska-based company reports fourth-quarter and year-end results, expected on Feb.
 23.

-It is unclear why Berkshire’s Apple stake shrank to 249.6 million shares from 252.5 million in the fourth quarter.
-Buffett has said minor fluctuations might reflect stock buybacks rather than a change in his thinking.
+“One of the managers other than Warren had a position in Apple and sold part of it in order to make an unrelated purchase,” Buffett’s assistant Debbie Bosanek said in an email.
+“None of the shares under Warren’s direction have ever been sold.”

-Apple’s share price fell 30 percent in the quarter, and Berkshire’s stake fell below $40 billion from about $57 billion.
+Investors monitor Berkshire’s quarterly filings for signs about where Buffett, Combs and Weschler see value.

-Nonetheless, investors monitor the trio’s investments for signs about where they see value, and stock prices often move higher when Berkshire discloses new stakes.
+Stock prices often move higher or lower when Berkshire discloses new stakes, or sheds old ones.

-Suncor shares rose 4 percent after Berkshire reentered the stock, which it last owned in the third quarter of 2016, with a 10.76-million-share stake worth $300.9 million.
+Suncor shares rose 4 percent after Berkshire reentered the stock, which it last owned in the third quarter of 2016, owning 10.76 million shares worth $300.9 million.

-Shares of Red Hat rose 0.3 percent after Berkshire revealed a 4.18-million-share stake worth $733.4 million.
+Shares of Red Hat rose 0.3 percent after Berkshire said it owned 4.18 million shares worth $733.4 million.

 Oracle shares fell 1.3 percent.